citrix/workspace-android-vcsdk/docs/system-requirements.md

 The following is an overview of the client-server data exchange using a virtual channel:

-1. The client connects to the server running XenApp or XenDesktop.
+1. The client connects to the server running Citrix Virtual Apps and Desktops.
 The client passes information about the virtual channels that it supports to the server.

 2. The server-side application starts, obtains a handle to the virtual channel, and optionally queries for additional information about the channel.